MikeG621/LfdReader/Readme.txt

 Copyright Information

 Copyright © 2008-2012 Michael Gaisser
-This library file and related files are licensed under the GNU Public License or GNU Free Documentation License.
-See GPL.txt or FDL.txt as appropriate.
+This library file and related files are licensed under the Mozilla Public License v2.0 or later.
+See MPL.txt for further details.

 The Galactic Empire: Empire Reborn is Copyright © 2004- Tiberius Fel